mseminatore/TeslaJS/README.md

 In order to use the library and/or samples you must first download and install **Node.js** from http://nodejs.org

 An installable module for 'npm' is now available.
-To download and install the library and its dependencies globally:
+To download and install the library and all of its dependencies globally:

     npm install -g teslajs

-Or if you want to install only to a local project directory:
+Or if you want to install only to the local project directory use the following:

     npm install teslajs